hfboyce/tableau_course/intro.md

 - Add tooltips and change the layout

-### Lesson 3 - Exploratory Data Visualization, Aesthetics and Trends
+### Lesson 3 - Dashboards and Exploratory Data Visualization

 #### Theory